A man sitting at a kitchen counter holds a phone to his ear while holding a paper document in his other hand.

 Did the debt collector make an error?

-Once a debt is sent to collections, the debt collection agency contacts you to recoup the funds.
-If the collection agency mistakenly contacts you about a debt, you can ask them to validate the debt within 30 days of receiving any communication from the collections agency.
+Once a debt goes to collections, a debt collection agency will contact you to get back the funds.
+What if the collection agency mistakenly contacts you about a debt?
+You can ask them to provide proof of the debt.
+Debt collectors have 30 days to provide proof.
 The collections may come off your report if they can't provide you with an accurate debt validation letter.

 How to remove a paid collection account from your credit report